-Each test-experiment directory ("TESTDIR"), see verification for the full list of choices) contains several standard subdirectories and files which testreport recognizes and uses when running a regression test.
+Each test-experiment directory ("TESTDIR", see verification for the full list of choices) contains several standard subdirectories and files which testreport recognizes and uses when running a regression test.
 The directories and files that testreport uses are different for a forward test and an adjoint test (testreport -adm, see Section 5.5.2) and some test-experiments are set-up for only one type of regression test whereas others allow both types of tests (forward and adjoint).
-Also some test-experiments allow, using the same MITgcm executable, multiple tests using different parameters and input files, with a primary input set-up (e.g., input/ or input_ad/) and corresponding results (e.g., results/output.txt or results/output_adm.txt) and with one or several secondary inputs (e.g., input.
-"OTHER") and corresponding results (e.g., results/output.adm.cother") and corresponding results (e.g., results/output.adm.cother").
+Also some test-experiments allow, using the same MITgcm executable, multiple tests using different parameters and input files, with a primary input set-up (e.g., input/ or input_ad/) and corresponding results (e.g., results/output.txt or results/output.adm.txt) and with one or several secondary inputs (e.g., input.
+"OTHER"/ or input_ad."OTHER"/) and corresponding results (e.g., results/output."OTHER".txt or results/output_adm."OTHER".txt).